Speech Therapy Calculators

 What are Speech Therapy Calculators?

-Speech therapy calculators are specialized clinical tools that assist speech-language pathologists in assessment and measurement of human communication disorders, voice, hearing, language, speech, and swallowing.
-They enable application of scales such as Voice Handicap Index (VHI) for vocal assessment, dysphagia assessment protocols, stuttering severity scales, and language screening instruments.
+Speech therapy calculators are specialized clinical tools that assist speech-language pathologists in the assessment and measurement of human communication disorders, voice, hearing, language, speech, and swallowing.
+They enable the application of scales such as the Voice Handicap Index (VHI) for vocal assessment, dysphagia assessment protocols, stuttering severity scales, and language screening instruments.
 Based on nationally and internationally validated protocols, evidence in speech-language sciences, and professional society guidelines, these calculators standardize assessments, quantify symptoms, and facilitate monitoring of therapeutic evolution in speech-language rehabilitation.

 When to Use These Tools